Covid: How to cope with a patient at home?

 - Wear protective gear like eyewear and rubber gloves when you work with cleaning products.

 - Never eat or drink any of these products.
 They are poisonous.

-- Also don’t bath in it or wash a pet in it, unless it is approved by the manufacturer for such use.
+- Also, don’t bathe in it or wash a pet unless the manufacturer approves it for such use.
 It can seriously harm the skin.